 |Many discounts for teens and students||Not taking new customers in Massachusetts or Rhode Island|

 |Available in 48 states||Higher rates than some competitors|

 |Easy online quotes process and positive customer reviews|

 USAA, a benefits program for military members and their families, was founded in 1922 and has since grown to include over 12.8 million members.
 For those who qualify for Virginia car insurance from USAA, this provider is a great choice.

 USAA has a strong customer service reputation.
-In the J.D.
-Power Satisfaction Study, USAA scored highest in the Mid-Atlantic region, earning 890 out of 1,000 possible points.
+In the 2021 J.D.
+Power Auto Insurance Study, USAA scored highest in the Mid-Atlantic region, earning 896 out of 1,000 possible points.
 However, it was not eligible for formal ranking because it is not available to all drivers.

-USAA auto insurance policies are very affordable for members and may be the cheapest option for Virginia car insurance.
-The provider offers special money-saving opportunities geared toward active-duty military, such as a discount for garaging your vehicle on a military base.
+USAA auto insurance policies are very affordable for members and can be the cheapest option for your Virginia car insurance.
+The provider offers special money-saving opportunities geared toward active-duty military members, such as a discount for garaging your vehicle on a military base.

 |USAA Pros||USAA Cons|